Medical expert of the article

 Clinical manifestations of pulmonary hypertension in mitral stenosis

-- class II - patients with pulmonary hypertension, leading to some decrease in physical activity.
+- class II - patients with pulmonary hypertension, leading to some reduction in physical activity.
 At rest, they feel comfortable, but normal physical activity is accompanied by the appearance of shortness of breath, weakness, chest pain, dizziness;

 Where does it hurt?